247atul/ampHelper/README.md

 # ampHelper
-following code will convert your html content to amp html content
+code will convert your html content to amp html content
+1. include this file in your project
+2. call AmpHelper::replaceHtmlTagToCorresAmpTags($data) . it will return you amp html content